 - The Chessmaster: A mostly benevolent example.

 - Cool Crown: Teclis wears the War Crown of Saphery, a helm decorated with a distinctive crescent moon and which imbues him with such magical power that he is considered a level 5 Wizard.
+In lore, it's protective enchantments guard the mage who wears it against the predations of Chaos, allowing them to channel more power than would be otherwise be safe for a mortal to grasp without being overwhelmed by it.

 - Cool Sword: In spite of his frailty he still carries a blade, known only as the Sword of Teclis.
 He forged the weapon himself in a sort of self-enforced Rite of Passage, in order to prove his skills as an enchanter.
 Teclis rarely actually uses it in combat, which is a shame since it wounds on 2+ dice rolls and ignores Armour, making it very powerful and just a step down from the famed Runefangs.
+Teclis based the enchantments he built into it on the notes he took while studying Sunfang, and it duplicates some of Sunfang's ability to magically be where the wielder needs it to be, compensating for Teclis' own lack of extensive training with weapons.

 - Deadpan Snarker: Renowned for his sharp tongue and cutting wit.